Fall Course Information

 What courses will I take my first semester?

-Many first-year engineering students will pre-enroll in the following courses during the fall semester:
+Most first-year engineering students will take the following courses during their first fall semester:

 - Engineering Math (4 credits)